 The perfect resume isn’t just a document that delivers a rote recitation of your job history, educational achievements, and basic skills.
-While an average resume often does little more than accomplish those basic goals, the perfect resume provides a potential employer with a much more in-depth look at your capabilities and potential for adding value to his or her company.
-To accomplish that goal, you need to effectively convey your key strengths in a way that convinces the hiring manager that you have the necessary tools needed to fill the company’s open position.
+While an average resume often does little more than accomplish those basic goals, the perfect resume provides a prospective employer with a much more in-depth look at your capabilities and potential for adding value to their company.
+To accomplish that goal, you need to know which strengths to put on a resume to convince the hiring manager that you have the necessary tools needed to fill the company’s open position.

 For example, you may have a natural affinity for technology that translates well in a wide variety of work settings.
 Or you may have a knack for communication, organization, or problem-solving.
 The key is to make sure that your resume accurately showcases those strengths so that the hiring manager can better understand the value you offer as an employee.

 Do you know what your key strengths actually are?

 Before you can detail your strengths, you first need to be able to identify them.
 Think about your previous jobs and those areas in which you felt most comfortable or had the greatest success.
 Chances are that your comfort or success can be traced directly to key strengths that made you the perfect person for those tasks.
 Make a list of your own strengths and weaknesses.
 Some common examples of strengths that could make you a better candidate for a job opening include things like communication, flexibility, and versatility.

 How can you convey those strengths to an employer?

 Once you’ve identified your strengths, you’ll need to document them within the body of your resume.
 To maximize their impact, you need to ensure that you list the strengths most relevant to the position you’re seeking.
 And then, you need to choose the right words to describe your strengths to your employer.
 Choose your words carefully, as they can and should be used not only in the resume but in your cover letter and eventual interview, too.

 Examples of key strengths to put on a resume